DavidFernandezBonet/PointQuality/README.md

 **PointQuality** is a package for computing quality metrics to compare point clouds.

-Especially useful when evaluating reconstructed point clouds where only the relative spatial relationships are preserved (as opposed to the affine transformations of translation, rotation, chirality, and scale).
+Especially useful when evaluating reconstructed point clouds where only the relative spatial relationships are preserved (up to the affine transformations of translation, rotation, chirality, and scale).

 # Metrics